Cocoa Butter Benefits for Skin Care

 As a natural moisturiser, it is superior to the synthetic ingredients used in many lotions and creams.
 It is free from harsh chemicals and additives that can irritate sensitive skin.
 It soothes and nourishes without causing irritation.
 It conditions your skin with vitamins and essential fatty acids that promote healthy skin cell growth and repair.

 It’s highly effective in treating dehydrated skin due to its emollient properties.
 It creates a protective barrier on the skin’s surface, preventing moisture loss and locking in hydration.
-The technical term for this is TransEpidernal Water Loss (TEWL), and specialist equipment is used to measure how effective a product is.
+Trans-Epidermal Water Loss (TEWL) is the technical term for measuring a product’s effectiveness using specialised equipment.
 Cocoa Butter receives outstandingly positive ratings.
 Regular use can replenish the skin’s moisture levels, leaving it feeling soft and smooth.

 Antioxidant Properties of Cocoa Butter for Skin

-Cocoa butter is also rich in antioxidants that help to fight off free radicals, which can damage the skin and contribute to premature ageing.
+Cocoa Butter is packed with antioxidants that help tackle free radicals, which can harm your skin and lead to early signs of ageing.
 Its antioxidant properties make it an excellent choice for keeping the skin healthy and younger looking.
 Regular use will help to protect against environmental stressors and pollution, promoting overall skin health.

 Typical Essential Fatty Acid Profile of Cocoa Butter